 It can be overwhelming to realize that you or someone you love may be battling addiction.
 The most important thing to remember is that you are not alone.
 Help is available in the form of rehab programs and supportive treatment teams.

 Many people also find it helpful to familiarize themselves with the signs of snorting oxymorphone.
-People who abuse oxymorphone may display certain behaviors that indicate they are struggling with drug abuse.
+People who use oxymorphone may display certain behaviors that indicate they are struggling with drug use.
 These can include changes in appearance or personal priorities.

 Additional signs of snorting oxymorphone include: